TokamakUI/Tokamak/README.md

 [![License](https://img.shields.io/cocoapods/l/Gluon.svg?style=flat)](https://cocoapods.org/pods/Gluon)
 [![Platform](https://img.shields.io/cocoapods/p/Gluon.svg?style=flat)](https://cocoapods.org/pods/Gluon)
 -->

-### Easily build React-like UI components in Swift for new or existing iOS apps 🛠⚛️📲

 Gluon provides a declarative, testable and scalable API for building UI components backed by fully native views.
 You can use it for your new iOS apps or